ardacetinkaya/Hello.AI.World/README.md

      - Asking some questions and getting some relevant answers
 - [x] Suggesting some local custom data within Memory
 - [x] Vector store(w/ MongoDB) and search from there
-- [ ] Text chunck and embeding and store in MongoDB(without Connectors)
+- [x] Text chunck and embeding and store in MongoDB(without Connectors)
 - [ ] Plugins
+- [ ] Microsoft.Extensions.AI

 It can be run locally with Ollama for some LLM.
 There is also "devcontainer.json" file to have required images.